Does Chamomile Tea Really Help You Sleep?

 Indeed, chamomile tea is an excellent choice for a before-bed drink: in addition to its aromatic earthy-floral flavor and lack of caffeine, it has longstanding medicinal uses and is known for inducing relaxation.
 Unsurprisingly, chamomile is one of the key ingredients in Sleepytime tea (alongside spearmint, lemongrass, Tilia flowers, and Hawthorn berry).

-According to Rachel Cheatham, PhD, the founder of Foodscape Group and adjunct assistant professor at Tufts University, chamomile is a powerful antioxidant.
+According to Rachel Cheatham, PhD, the founder of nutrition consulting firm Foodscape Group and Adjunct Assistant Professor at the Tufts Friedman School of Nutrition Science and Policy, chamomile is a powerful antioxidant.
 Over 120 chemical elements for chamomile have been discovered, including the antioxidant apigenin, which helps bind receptors in your brain that promote drowsiness and reduce insomnia.